zhoukaidev/ks_blog/docs/trainingResource.md

 # Brief

-Record training resource linke to save my bad memroy.
+Record the link of training resource to save my bad memroy.

 ## Python